biosp4rk/mzmr/readme.txt

   - Initial release

 ------------------
-11. Version History (Random Randomizer)
+11. Version History (MZMR+)
 ------------------
 V 1.2
-- Merged MZMR 1.5 version with MZMRR.
+- Merged MZMR 1.5 version with MZMRR, renamed to MZMR+.
+- Added option to randomize Metroid: Deep Freeze ROM hack.
+- Removed "Misc 2" tab, replaced with "Enemies" tab.
 - Changed text rando to read from file to allow for user input.
 - Modified text rando code to auto format strings based on bracketed expressions and length.
-- Certain text strings will give hints on bosses present or item locations.
 - Added Mega Core X to boss rando.
 - B.O.X.'s body, Yakuza's head, and most of Nightmare now blocks plasma beam pierce.
 Adds difficulty though can cause some lag as a result.
 - Serris will only splash if it touches a liquid.